A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

-In short, this theorem highlights that when selecting an increasing number of samples $N$ and when the $k$ nearest neighbors increases to infinity to a slower rate than the number of samples, then the estimator of precision based on our kNN method tends towards the ground truth metric.
+In short, this theorem highlights that with increasing number of samples $N$, if the number of nearest neighbors $k$ is chosen to grow large but more slowly than $N$ so that it remains negligible in comparison, then our kNN-based estimator of Precision tends towards the ground-truth Precision in expectation.